asyncjs/async-website/_posts/2018-03-01-limitation-breeds-creativity.md

 ## Update

-This meeting will be sponsored by [Rakuten](https://rakutenmarketing.com/en-uk/career/full-stack-engineer), who will provide pizzas and beers for all.
+This meeting will be sponsored by [Rakuten Marketing](https://rakutenmarketing.com/en-uk/career/full-stack-engineer), who will provide pizzas and beers for all.
 Please get in touch if you have any specific dietary requirements at hello AT asyncjs DOT com.